LxstCxn/Roblox-notify-tracker/README.md

 # Roblox-notify-tracker

-Roblox Status Monitor is a Python script tracking online status changes of specified Roblox users.
-It uses Roblox API to fetch user presence and display names, sending desktop notifications via plyer library upon status updates.
-Ensure secure use of your Roblox authentication cookie
+Roblox Status Monitor is a Python script designed to track the online status changes of specified Roblox users.
+It utilizes the Roblox API to fetch user presence and display names, sending desktop notifications via the `plyer` library upon status updates.
+Ensure secure handling of your Roblox authentication cookie.

 ### Roblox Status Monitor

 **Overview:**
-The Roblox Status Monitor is a Python script designed to monitor the online status changes of specified Roblox users and send desktop notifications when changes occur.
-It utilizes Roblox's API endpoints to fetch user presence data and user display names, and uses the `plyer` library for notifications.
+The Roblox Status Monitor is a Python script that monitors changes in the online status of selected Roblox users and sends desktop notifications when changes occur.
+It interacts with Roblox's API endpoints to retrieve real-time presence data and display names, and leverages the `plyer` library for notification delivery.

 **Features:**

 1. **User Presence Monitoring:**
-   - The program continuously checks the presence status (online location) of selected Roblox users.
+   - Continuously checks the online status (presence) of specified Roblox users.
-   - It queries the Roblox API to retrieve real-time data about user presence.
+   - Uses Roblox API to fetch real-time presence information.

 2. **Status Change Detection:**
-   - Tracks changes in the online location (presence status) of each monitored user.
+   - Tracks changes in the online status (presence) of each monitored user.
-   - Compares the current status with the last known status to detect updates.
+   - Compares current status with previous status to detect updates.

 3. **Notification System:**
-   - Generates desktop notifications using `plyer` to inform the user when a monitored user's status changes.
+   - Sends desktop notifications using `plyer` library upon detecting a status change.
-   - Each notification includes the user's display name, the new status, and the time of the update.
+   - Notifications include user's display name, new status, and time of the update.

 4. **Robust Error Handling:**
-   - Implements error handling for HTTP requests to manage potential network issues or API errors gracefully.
+   - Implements error handling for HTTP requests to manage network issues or API errors gracefully.
    - Logs errors to provide visibility into failed API requests or other issues.

 5. **Customizable Configuration:**
-   - Allows users to specify their own Roblox authentication cookie (`roblox_cookie`) to access the necessary API endpoints securely.
+   - Allows customization of Roblox authentication cookie (`roblox_cookie`) for secure API access.
-   - Users can define the list of Roblox user IDs (`user_ids`) they wish to monitor.
+   - Users can define the list of Roblox user IDs (`user_ids`) they want to monitor.

 **Usage:**
-- **Setup:** Replace the placeholder `roblox_cookie` with your own Roblox authentication cookie.
-Ensure the cookie is kept secure and not shared publicly.
+- **Setup:** Replace the placeholder `roblox_cookie` with your Roblox authentication cookie at **line 56**.
+Keep the cookie secure and private.
-- **Execution:** Run the script, and it will start monitoring the specified Roblox users.
+- **Execution:** Run the script to start monitoring specified Roblox users.
+Configure user IDs at **line 58**.
-- **Notifications:** Whenever a change in status is detected (e.g., user goes offline or changes location), a desktop notification will be displayed.
+- **Notifications:** Desktop notifications are generated upon status changes (e.g., user goes offline or changes location).

 **Security Note:**
-- It's crucial to keep your Roblox authentication cookie (`roblox_cookie`) confidential and not share it publicly or in unsecured environments.
+- Ensure your Roblox authentication cookie (`roblox_cookie`) remains confidential and is not shared publicly or stored insecurely.

 **Compatibility:**
-- The program is designed to work on various platforms that support Python and `plyer` for notifications, including Windows, macOS, and Linux.
+- Compatible with platforms supporting Python and `plyer` for notifications, including Windows, macOS, and Linux.

 **Disclaimer:**
-This script is intended for personal use and educational purposes to demonstrate API interaction and notification systems.
-Ensure compliance with Roblox's terms of service and API usage policies when using such scripts.
+This script is for personal and educational purposes to demonstrate API interaction and notification systems.
+Comply with Roblox's terms of service and API usage policies when using such scripts.